8 Plumbing Tips for New Homeowners

 - Plumber’s tape to fix leaky showerheads

-- Duct tape to stem the flow of a plumbing leak until a plumber is on the way
+- Duct tape to stem the flow of a plumbing leak until a plumber arrives

 7. Avoid Clogged Drains from Day One

-Whatever flows down the drain besides water could cause a clog.
-Use your drains flowing smoothly with these preventive tips:
+Whatever flows down the drain aside from water could lead to a clog.
+Keep your drains flowing smoothly with these preventive tips:

 - Place mesh drain covers in bathroom sinks and showers

-- Never flush anything down the toilet besides human waste and a small amount of toilet paper
+- Never flush anything down the toilet aside from human waste and a small amount of toilet paper

 - Don’t pour cooking grease down the drain

-- Pour a large pot of near-boiling water in every drain monthly
+- Pour a large pot of near-boiling water down every drain monthly

 8. Keep a Plumber on Speed Dial

-While our plumbing tips for new homeowners should keep many problems from happening, it’s always wise to know a reliable plumber in town.
-For dependable, affordable work, there’s no better place to turn than Peachtree Service Experts.
+While these plumbing tips for new homeowners should keep many problems at bay, it’s always sensible to know a reliable plumber in town.
+For reliable, affordable work, there’s no better place to turn than Service Experts Heating, Air Conditioning & Plumbing.

-We have locations across North America to support our customers from coast to coast.
-When you contact our insured plumbers for the job, you can enjoy the peace of mind that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
+We have Experts across North America to assist customers from coast to coast.
+When you contact our licensed plumbers for the job, you can rest easy that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
 Get in touch with your local Service Experts Heating, Air Conditioning & Plumbing office to schedule plumbing services with us today.